TeryakiiSauce/Everything-Barcodes-Pi/README.md

 # What should you do to use the program?

 ## PART #1 : Installing and setting up the database (local)
-1. Follow this [website](https://randomnerdtutorials.com/raspberry-pi-apache-mysql-php-lamp-server/) to install the required resources (Apache, MySQL, and PHP).
+1. Follow this [website](https://randomnerdtutorials.com/raspberry-pi-apache-mysql-php-lamp-server/) to install the required resources (Apache, MySQL, PHP, and PHPMyAdmin).
-2. Once you are able to view your local website, it means you've done a great job and ready to continue hehe :)
+2. Once you are able to view your local website and phpmyadmin, it means you've done a great job and ready to continue hehe :)
 3. Create a new database with the name of your choice *(eg: my_inventory)* by clicking on *New*
-4. Once the database is created, click on *import* > *choose file* and search for the *"[product_details.sql](https://github.com/TeryakiiSauce/Everything-Barcodes-Pi/blob/master/Resources/product_details.sql)"* file (you may need to download it; also there is a [.csv](https://github.com/TeryakiiSauce/Everything-Barcodes-Pi/blob/master/Resources/product_details.csv) version if needed) and click **"Go"**.
+4. Once the database is created, click on *import (ignore all errors)* > *choose file* and search for the *"[product_details.sql](https://github.com/TeryakiiSauce/Everything-Barcodes-Pi/blob/master/Resources/product_details.sql)"* file (you may need to download it; also there is a [.csv](https://github.com/TeryakiiSauce/Everything-Barcodes-Pi/blob/master/Resources/product_details.csv) version if needed) and click **"Go"**.
 **Note: in the format section, make sure that the appropriate format is selected (eg: SQL for .sql).**

 ***Note: Do not edit the columns as the program might not work well.
-You can only edit, add, and remove rows though it could also be done using the "Everything Barcodes Pi.py" program.***
+You can only edit, add, and remove rows though it could also be done using the "Everything Barcodes Pi" program.***

 ## PART #2 : Editing the code
 Once everything is working fine, all you need now is to let the program to be able to connect to your database.